-accelerometer benchmark camtasia capacitive touch scroller clickers computer science course evaluation CursorAttention distance education educause eLearning elluminate games HTC Flyer IDEA inkbook java learning modbook moose office onenote oqo outlook pcmark05 PenAttention personal response systems powerpoint presentations projector monitor record lecture research review SEE shared session SIGCSE silverlight simulation SOCRAIT software engineering sony vaio P tablet tc1100 umpc undergraduate video virtual worlds vista visualization windows 7
+accelerometer benchmark camtasia capacitive touch scroller clickers computer science course evaluation CursorAttention distance education educause eLearning elluminate games higher education HTC Flyer IDEA inkbook java learning modbook moose navisys office onenote oqo outlook pcmark05 PenAttention personal response systems powerpoint presentations projector monitor record lecture research review ScreenMouseRotate SEE shared session SIGCSE silverlight SOCRAIT sony vaio P tablet tc1100 umpc undergraduate video virtual worlds vista windows 7

 Recent blog posts